[Learn Korean I8] ”-(으)ㄴ 채(로)”, ” -(으)ㄹ 만큼 ”, “-는 반면(에)”

 최근에 매장 매출은 하락한 반면에 온라인 샵 매출은 올랐다.

-Recently store sales declined, whereas online shop sales increased.
+Recently, store sales have declined, whereas online shop sales have increased.

 In this sentence, 하락하다 is a verb meaning “to decline.”